 BEFORE YOU GO…

-After you fill out your goal sheet, check out the rest of the Bible Series here:
+After you set your Spiritual Goal, check out the rest of the Bible Series here:

 You’ve got this!